-- B. Quality Management and Compliance - 1.
-Quality Management Program and Quality Improvement Plan maintain an audit disallowance rate of less than five percent (5%), and 3) first appointment will be within fourteen (14) days of referral or request of service.
+Contractor must have a Quality Management Program and submit a Quality Improvement Plan to Behavioral Health and Recovery Services (BHRS) Quality Management (QM) annually by June 30.
+The Quality Improvement Plan should address 1) how the Contractor will comply with all elements of this Agreement, 2) the Contractor will maintain an audit disallowance rate of less than five percent (5%), and 3) first appointment will be within fourteen (14) days of referral or request of service.
 BHRS QM will provide feedback if the submitted plan is missing critical components related to San Mateo County requirements.
 Additional feedback may be available if requested prior to the submission date.